-Down the Fremantle end, drivers get the awesome experience of being the unwilling sex-aids in the daily freight truck gangbang.
-A perilous entrance to the beast that is so frustrating, drivers tend to risk their lives and cut in front of trucks to try and escape the diesel-powered fuckfest and make some ground.
+Down the Fremantle end, drivers get the awesome experience of being the unwilling sexaids in the daily freight truck gang-bang.
+A perilous entrance to the beast that is so frustrating, drivers tend to risk their lives and cut in front of trucks to try and escape the diesel-powered farkfest and make some ground.

 You may be tempted to relax once you are on the main stretch.
 Resist this urge.
 Complacency will make you weak and you’ll need that pent up aggression if you want to make it through this arterial horror show.

 If you haven’t been rear-ended by a Mercedes or sideswiped by a Porsche Cayenne, then you have probably made it to the other end which becomes Mounts Bay Road.
-You will know you’re there once you see an Asian couple taking their wedding photos at the Crawley Boat Shed.
+You will know you’re there once you see a couple taking their wedding photos at the Crawley Boat Shed.

 Your instinct at this point will be to accelerate.
 HARD.
 Feel some god damn freedom after being stuck in congested purgatory for 50minutes.
-Well, try it, motherfucker, I dare you because there is nothing Mounts Bay Road loves more than a cheeky speed camera around its many bends.
-Waiting to flash you like a trenchcoated sex pest.
+Well, try it, punk, I dare you because there is nothing Mounts Bay Road loves more than a cheeky speed camera around its many bends.

 Welcome to Perth City.

 Documenting the Human Zoo is thirsty work, so if you enjoyed what you read how about buying Belle a beer, ay?